 - What steps will be taken to protect you and your property

-In the UK there are two voluntary schemes certifying the competence of arborists through examination and regular reassessment or continuing professional development.
-You can search for accredited contractors near to you using the find a tree surgeon website.
+In the UK, there are two voluntary schemes certifying the competence of arborists.
+You can search for accredited contractors using the find a tree surgeon website.

-Individual arborists may be certified by the International Society of Arboriculture.
-The ISA assesses the individual for their knowledge and ability.
-Certified arborists will display the ISA Certified Arborist logo.
-Please check with the Society that the arborist’s approval is current through the ISA website.
+Individual arborists may be certified by the International Society of Arboriculture (ISA).
+Members will display the ISA Certified Arborist logo.
+Check the arborist’s certification through the ISA website.

 Other arborists may be equally competent but have chosen not to take part in these schemes.